wbadart/FInal-Project/README.md

 Within the Game class, there is also a vector of Object pointers, this is important for the actual implementation of objects.

 The objects are dispersed randomly throughout the game.
 This was done by adding a function in Game that used the rand function to generate a number between 2 and 8, that determines the number of objects that should be generated.
 Then a for loop (for both Bone and Shampoo), allocates a new Bone by pushing the Bone class back in the vector of pointers declared in Game.
-The position/angle are randomized (excluding z - up and down).
-Then the loop iterator is incremented.
+The position/angle are randomized (excluding z - up and down), then the loop iterator is incremented.
 The same process is then done for Shampoo within the for loop (same loop that contains Bone creation).

 **Libraries/Header files** :  *within /built/lib and /built/include*